OrdinaryMagician/stinger_m/GunLore.md

 ### Extended behaviour

-Holding down the trigger for either fire mode will gradually increase the initial spin of the blade, resulting in much faster projectile speed and damage.
-This will make the secondary fire harder to control, though.
+Holding down the trigger for the primary fire will gradually increase the initial spin of the blade, resulting in a faster, more damaging projectile.

 ## GES Biorifle